 I am sorry to hear about your trouble and the story as you tell it is compelling.
 I am wondering if you were represented by counsel throughout your ordeal.
 There are so many questions: 1) were you apprised of the immigration consequences during your criminal trial?
 2) did you not have any...Read more »

 In order to be eligible to adjust your status (i.e. file I-485 successfully), you will have to be "in status."
 The exception to this rule is the case of immediate relatives.
-If your mother is a US Citizen and you are under the age of 21, then she is an immediate relative to you and you can adjust...Read more »
+If your mother is a US Citizen and you are under the age of 21, then she is an immediate relative to you and you...Read more »

 Please be aware that US Immigration Laws will not recognize a divorce which was entered in absentia.
 The question does not have sufficient facts but it appears that the USCIS denied the family petition because the prior divorce was performed by the Japanese Consulate.
 The only thing I can think...Read more »